Pedr0S22/Pedr0S22/README.md

 ###

-💡 I'm especially interested in Data Science, Data Engineering, and Backend Development.
+I'm especially interested in Data Science, Data Engineering, and Backend Development.
 These areas allow me to combine technical skills with problem-solving to build meaningful solutions.

 - **Why Data Science?**
-  Because I enjoy Maths, Statistics, and Programming and data science is the perfect intersection of all three.
-I love solving modern real-world problems through data-driven solutions.
+  Because I enjoy Maths, Statistics, and Programming; data science is the perfect intersection of all three.
+I love the idea of solving real-world problems through data-driven solutions.

 - **Why Data Engineering?**
   This interest grew during my Bachelor's.
 I learned how important it is to understand and build ETL/ELT pipelines to prepare data for Machine Learning and Deep Learning models.